 Designing the dimensions of the arrow itself was harder than expected, the shape was either too long, too flared or narrow.
 Once I was happy with the shape, I designed two animation styles, one where the arrow grows and another where the arrow moves forward.
 I tested these designs with different pixel amounts and tested them between my window pane to test the refraction.
 In the video you can see that the animation worked, the top right (25 pixels) worked the best, I also found that the animation moves against the direction of the arrow which disrupts the message of the arrow.

-Following the 'law department' inspiration for the glass manifistation, I decided to make a related animation that reprisented the subject.
+Following the 'law department' inspiration for the glass manifestation, I decided to make a related animation that represented the subject.

-I was torn between designing a scale or a gavel hammber but decided on the gavel.
+I was torn between designing a scale or a gavel hammer but decided on the gavel.

-I took inspiration for the shape of the gavel from some clipart images on the internet, a perticular feature that I liked was the shock sparks conveying the fource of the impact of the hammer, I decided to use this in my design.
+I liked was the shock sparks conveying the force of the impact of the hammer, I decided to use this in my design.

-The base is statick in this animation, I played with the idea of the base design being on the front element of the barrier grid animation, this is shown in the top animation, the lower animation is standord to show the comparison.
+The base is static in this animation, I played with the idea of the base design being on the front element of the barrier grid animation, this is shown in the top animation, the lower animation is standard to show the comparison.
 I think the design worked better the standard way.

 Naturalizing Manchesters Urban environment